awi-response/LidarProcessing/README.md

 ```bash
 conda install -c conda-forge pdal laspy shapely geopandas rasterio numpy scipy tqdm
 ```
+But the easiest way is to use the `example_env.yml`.

 ## **Usage**
 ### **1. Configure Settings**
 Before running the pipeline, update the paths and parameters in `config.py`.
 You can create **separate config files** for different datasets or use cases and select them in `main.py`.

 ### **2. Run the Pipeline**
 To process LiDAR data from start to finish, simply run: